-He was ordained as elder by Bishop Landon O. Burney of the Family Worship Center, Ministry of Restoration in Kinston, NC in February 2004.
+He was appointed Elder by Bishop Landon O. Burney of the Family Worship Center, Ministry of Restoration in Kinston, NC in February 2004.
 On September 25, 2005, Bishop Burney elevated Pastor Smallwood to Bishop of the Northern Region.
-At the passing of Bishop Burney, Bishop Smallwood has now become the national Bishop for Impact Ministries.
+At the passing of Bishop Burney, Bishop Smallwood became the national Bishop for Impact Ministries.

 In March 2005, Bishop Smallwood founded RELAY, Inc., designed to meet the various needs of God’s people.
-RELAY (Relief, Empowerment, Lifting, Adults, Youngsters) consist of seven individual ministries; each ministry consists of three or more departments enlisting a wide range of needs pertinent to our local community.
+RELAY is (Relief, Empowerment, Lifting, Adults, Youngsters).

 In July of 2009, Bishop Smallwood founded PREACH (Pastors Responding Encouraging Accommodating Constructing Harmoniously), an organization that was developed for smaller ministries to come together in fellowship.
 The aim of the fellowship is to work with other pastors to help meet their needs in workshops, annual days, fundraisers, as well as help their ministries reach new areas of ministerial growth and service.
 Pastors lend their ministerial and other experiences to one another in the spirit of love.